Student Financial Assistance

 As a rule financial aid packages are based on full-time enrollment and the Office of SFA uses the student’s enrollment status on the first day after drop/add period (usually the 8th day of the semester) to determine financial aid eligibility.

-Graduate students enrolled in 9 or more credits are considered full-time students; graduate students enrolled between 5 and 8 credits are considered half-time students for financial aid eligibility purposes.
+For Fall and Spring terms, graduate students enrolled in 9 or more credits are considered full-time students; graduate students enrolled between 5 and 8 credits are considered half-time students for financial aid eligibility purposes.
+For the summer, 6 or more credits are considered full-time for graduate students and 3 credits are considered half-time.

 Professional staff development courses (560 – 564 S/U or CR/NC series) do not count toward the student’s degree requirements; therefore, they cannot be calculated as enrolled hours for financial aid eligibility purposes.
 Only courses that apply to the student’s degree may be included to consider enrollment status for federal student aid eligibility.